Skip to content

 3. Rights Conferred by the Minimum Energy Efficiency Standards (MEES)

 The Minimum Energy Efficiency Standards give commercial tenants the right to have a minimum energy efficiency rating on the commercial property they lease.
 Your business premises should have an Energy Performance Certificate (EPC), and by law, it should be no less than an E rating.
-As of April this year, any commercial property that does not meet this standard means that the commercial landlord of the property has committed an offence.
+Since April this year, landlords have committed an offence if their commercial property fails to meet the required standard.

-A commercial tenant’s right to an EPC of a rate E does not apply if a specific exemption applies to the commercial property.
-These are generally as follows where:
+A commercial tenant’s right to an EPC at a rate E does not apply if a specific exemption applies to the commercial property.
+These are generally as follows, where:

 • your fixed term is more than 99 years;